 A candidate using a word processor is accommodated in a room for a smaller group of candidates.
 In compliance with the regulations the centre:

-- provides a word processor with the spelling and grammar check predictive text disabled (switched off) to a candidate where it is their normal way of working within the centre, unless an awarding body's specification says otherwise (ICE 14.20) - (where a candidate is to be seated with the main cohort without the use of a power point) checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam (ICE 14.21) - ensures the candidate is reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer e.g. 12345/8001 - 6391/01 (ICE 14.22) - If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
-In these instances once the candidate has completed the examination and printed off his/her typed script, he/she is instructed to handwrite their details as a header or footer.
-The candidate is supervised throughout this process to ensure that he/she is solely performing this task and not re-reading their answers or amending their work in any way. - ensures the candidate understands that each page of the typed script must be numbered, e.g. page 1 of 6 (ICE 14.23)

-- ensures the candidate is reminded to save their work at regular intervals. (or where possible, an IT technician will set up 'autosave' on each laptop/tablet (or where possible, an IT technician will set up 'autosave' on each laptop/tablet to ensure that if there is a complication or technical issue, the candidate's work is not lost) (ICE 14.24) - instructs the candidate to use a minimum of 12pt font and double spacing to make marking easier for examiners (ICE 14.24)
+- provides a word processor with the spelling and grammar check/predictive text disabled to a candidate where it is their normal way of working within the centre, unless an awarding body's specification says otherwise (ICE 14.20) - checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam (ICE 14.21) - Students will use Exam Writepad which automatically numbers the pages and puts their centre number, candidate number and the unit/component code on each page as a header e.g. 61311/8001 - 6391/01 (ICE 14.22) - ensures the candidate is reminded to save their work at regular intervals. (or where possible, an IT technician will set up 'autosave' on each laptop/tablet to ensure that if there is a complication or technical issue, the candidate's work is not lost) (ICE 14.24) - instructs the candidate to use a minimum of 12pt font and double spacing to make marking easier for examiners (ICE 14.24)